nroduit/nroduit.github.io/content/getting-started/guidelines.en.md

 ### Prerequisites

 1. Install [IntelliJ IDEA](https://www.jetbrains.com/idea/) (Community or Ultimate Edition 2024.1 or higher)
-2. Use JDK 22 or higher and set the language level to `22 - Unamed variables and patterns` in _File > Project Structure... > .
+2. Use JDK 23 or higher and set the language level to `SDK Default` in _File > Project Structure... > .
 3. In _File > Settings... > Plugins_ install google-java-format plugin from Marketplace and enable it from *google-java-format Settings*

 ### Code style and convention